gabrielsvpinheiro/trello-ai/README.md

 ## 📝 Features

 * ✅ User login and registration
 * 📝 Task creation
 * 🔄 Move tasks between columns using drag and drop
 * ✏️ Edit task
 * ❌ Task deletion
 * 🔐 Each user only sees their own tasks
 * 📱 Responsive and modern interface
-* 🤖 AI integration
+* 🤖 **AI integration** – Input a goal and receive step-by-step tasks automatically
 * 📱 Mobile app support

 ---